 The History of the Arundel Community Awards

-The Arundel Community Award is now on its sixth year of celebrating the wonderful community of Arundel Town.
+The Arundel Community Award is now on its seventh year of celebrating the wonderful community of Arundel Town.

 Over this time, awards have been given to both individuals and married couples.

 Nominations are now open for this year’s Community Awards.
 Click here for more information on the nomination process – deadline for nominations to be received is 5pm on Wednesday 17th November 2021.